 The good news is that student loans are available to help you pay for community college.

 Before you begin filling out any loan applications to pay for community college, make sure you’ve filled out and submitted your Free Application for Federal Student Aid (FAFSA).
 This application can help you take advantage of financial aid options that may be available to you.
 This could include grants, work-study programs, and federal loans.
-Keep in mind that there are strict deadlines for submitting your FAFSA, and you’ll need to re-apply with each new academic year.
+Keep in mind that there are strict deadlines for submitting your FAFSA.
+You’ll also need to re-apply with each new academic year.
 It’s also important to understand that if you plan on taking out any federal loans, you will need to submit a FAFSA.

 In addition to taking advantage of federal aid, apply for other scholarships and grants before taking out student loans.
 These can reduce the amount you need to borrow.
 In turn, this will save you money down the road.